NaCI/docs/android/coroutines.md

 1. Add a suspend modifier to the function

 2. Remove the Call wrapper from the return type.
 Here we're returning String, but you could return complex json-backed type as well.
-If you still wanted to provide access to Retrofit's full Result, you can return Result<String> instead of String from the suspend function.
+If you still wanted to provide access to Retrofit's full Result, you can return `Result<String>` instead of String from the suspend function.

 Retrofit will automatically make suspend functions main-safe so you can call them directly from Dispatchers.Main.

-> Both Room and Retrofit make suspending functions main-safe.<br> It's safe to call these suspend funs from Dispatchers.Main, even though they fetch from the network and write to the database.
+> Both Room and Retrofit make suspending functions main-safe.
+> It's safe to call these suspend funs from Dispatchers.Main, even though they fetch from the network and write to the database.<br>

-> Both Room and Retrofit use a custom dispatcher and do not use Dispatchers.IO.<br> Room will run coroutines using the default query and transaction Executor that's configured.<br> Retrofit will create a new Call object under the hood, and call enqueue on it to send the request asynchronously.
+> Both Room and Retrofit use a custom dispatcher and do not use Dispatchers.IO.
+> Room will run coroutines using the default query and transaction Executor that's configured.
+> Retrofit will create a new Call object under the hood, and call enqueue on it to send the request asynchronously.

 ## Testing Coroutines

 The library kotlinx-coroutines-test has the runBlockingTest function that blocks while it calls suspend functions.

 With that method we are able to provide correct test results.(With synchronous call of suspend function, test result will be wait till the IO operation like service call or database operation ends)

 Code Sample:

 ```kotlin
 @Test